Stephen Reynolds (artist)

 Stephen Sarre Reynolds (born 3 February 1974), is an Australia-born artist, currently residing in Los Angeles.

 Biography

 Reynolds was born to Richard and Coralie Reynolds of Melbourne.
 Educated at Xavier College Melbourne, he was both Prefect and House President, graduating in 1991.

-Completing tertiary education at Melbourne University and Sydney University, he graduated with a bachelor of arts in 1996.
+Completing tertiary education at Melbourne University and Sydney University, he graduated with a Bachelor of Arts (History/Political Science) in 1996.

 Reynolds is married to Sarah Chuldenko Reynolds, step granddaughter of former United States president Jimmy Carter.

 Music

 From 1998 to 2004, Reynolds was guitarist, songwriter and founding member of Australian punk/rock act The Surrogate.
 EP releases in 2002 ("Gentleman's Hardcore") and 2004 ("Quell Dommage") garnered significant airplay on the Australian national broadcaster TripleJ.
 The second EP was released after signing to Universal Music Publishing Group in the same year.
 Reynolds left the group soon after and relocated to the United States after travelling in Europe and Asia.